Sunset Hill (Manhasset, New York)

-Sunset Hill was a former Gold Coast estate located in Flower Hill and Plandome, on Long Island, in New York.
+Sunset Hill (also known as the D'Oench Estate) was a former Gold Coast estate located in Flower Hill and Plandome, on Long Island, in New York.

 History

 The mansion

 Architect Albert F. D'Oench and his wife, Alice Grace D'Oench (the daughter of William R. Grace) purchased this land in 1905; they purchased the land from the O'Connor estate, which included a farm (also called Sunset Hill).
 They erected a mansion shortly after, which Albert designed.
 The estate was called Sunset Hill, due to its high elevation atop a hill and how its location provided for excellent views of the sunset during the summer and autumn months; furthermore, the mansion faced the west.
 The hill on which the mansion was located reaches elevations high enough for the skyline of New York City to be seen.

 When built, the mansion was regarded as one of the Manhasset area's most spacious.

 In 1918, Abert D'Oench died at Sunset Hill after suffering from an illness.
 Alice D'Oench would continue to live at Sunset Hill until her death in 1935 (which also occurred at the home after she fell ill).